 One of the first things I learned about my husband was that he LOVES stromboli.
 Not just any stromboli, though.
-He is particularly obsessed with the “Best Stromboli EVER,” which comes from a restaurant called Your Place in Hershey, PA.
+He is particularly obsessed with the stromboli from a restaurant called Your Place in Hershey, PA.

-It’s unique in that it doesn’t contain pepperoni like many strombolis do — it has ham, sausage, and salami, along with a signature ingredient that most people don’t associate with stromboli: mustard!
+It's unique in that it doesn't contain pepperoni like many strombolis do -- it has ham, sausage, and salami, along with a signature ingredient that most people don't associate with stromboli ingredients: mustard!

-In the almost 20 years (gulp) since we moved away from PA, I’ve tried to recreate the prized Your Place stromboli numerous times.
-My results were typically delicious, but there was one thing I couldn’t quite get right.
+In the almost 20 years (gulp) since we moved away from PA, I've tried to recreate his favorite stromboli recipe numerous times.
+My results were typically delicious, but there was one thing I couldn't quite get right.
 For the life of me, I just could not get my dough to achieve the same crispy/chewy texture of the original.

 Of course, I don't have access to a commercial pizza oven, nor do I have the time and energy to make dough from scratch.
 Still, I made it my goal to create a version of that favorite stromboli that would nail the flavors AND the texture of the original while keeping it simple.